AUTUMN 2019 Mondays and Wednesdays 11:30am-2:20pm

 How does the Point System translate into grades?

 - Assignments are due as posted on the schedule.
 Assignments must be presented finished during the scheduled class critique.
 Absence from the critique will result in no credit for the assignment without the instructor’s permission.
 There is no partial credit or deduction of points available for late completion of the assignment.

 - All preparatory work will receive credit in the class when it's due.
 Making up at a later time for absence of preparations will not receive credit.

 - Absences from class prevent participation and thus will result in lost participation credits for the day, negatively affecting the final grade.

-- reviewing missed concepts and techniques, especially if you missed anything;
+- reviewing concepts and techniques, especially if you missed anything;

 - checking assignment guidelines;

 - Revision of completed assignments for a higher grade is available until the final class meeting but requires advanced approval of revision timeline and plans by the instructor.

 - Absences, as stated above, are highly discouraged as they will interfere with your timely progress in class and take away your ability to participate.

 - There is no make up for participation, including participation in critiques.